Vanderbilt Commodores football

 The Vanderbilt Commodores football program represents Vanderbilt University in the sport of American football.
-The Commodores compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the East Division of the Southeastern Conference (SEC).
+The Commodores compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) within the Southeastern Conference (SEC).
 They are led by head coach Clark Lea.
 Vanderbilt plays their home games at FirstBank Stadium, located on the university's Nashville, Tennessee campus.

 History

-Vanderbilt has a winning percentage of .492, the second lowest among all members in the Southeastern Conference.
+Vanderbilt adopted the nickname the Commodores after the 1897 season.
+2025 marks the one hundred and thirty-sixth season for Vanderbilt football, the team has played in 1,346 games with a record of 625–671–50 (.483).
+The Commodores play in the Southeastern Conference (SEC), Vanderbilt has an all-time SEC record of 148–461–17 (.250).
+All conferences Vanderbilt has played in, SoCon, SIAA, and SEC total records are 295–499–32 (.377).
+Vanderbilt has had no seasons with at least ten wins.
+The most wins in a single football season is nine, happening four times, the last being 2013.
+Vanderbilt has had eight undefeated seasons, the last being 1944.

 Head coaches

-Adopting the nickname the Commodores after the 1897 season, the team has played in 1,250 games over 126 seasons.
-In that time, six coaches have led the Commodores to a postseason bowl appearance: Art Guepe, Steve Sloan, George MacIntyre, Bobby Johnson, James Franklin and Derek Mason.
+Vanderbilt has had seven coaches who have led the Commodores to a postseason bowl appearance: Art Guepe, Steve Sloan, George MacIntyre, Bobby Johnson, James Franklin, Derek Mason, and Clark Lea.
 Four have led them to a conference championship: R. G. Acton, W. H. Watkins, James R. Henry, and Dan McGugin.
 McGugin is the leader in seasons coached and games won, with 198 victories during his 30 years at Vanderbilt.
 He was awarded two National Championships retroactively by Clyde Berryman.

 Of the 29 different head coaches who have led the Commodores, McGugin, Ray Morrison, Red Sanders, and Bill Edwards have been inducted into the College Football Hall of Fame.

-The head coach is Clark Lea, who was hired on December 14, 2020.
+Vanderbilt is led by current head coach Clark Lea, who was hired on December 14, 2020.